cpanel/elevate/docs-website-src/content/elevate-faq.md

 ## Frequently asked questions

-### How do I check the current status of the process
+### How do I check the current status of the process?

 Run the following command to check the current status of the ELevate process: